 Enjoy free time to explore Tortuguero.

-Opt to kayak through the canals and view the wildlife, wake up early and head to the beach to watch turtle eggs hatch (seasonal), or just wander through the town.
+Opt to kayak through the canals and view the wildlife, wake up for an early start and head to the beach to watch turtle eggs hatch (seasonal), or just wander through the town.

 Day 13: Tortuguero /Puerto Viejo de Talamanca